 Responsible coordinator of the module PH1082 is the Dean of Studies at Physics Department.

 Content, Learning Outcome and Preconditions

 The Master's thesis is part of the research phase in which the students work on a current topic in the field of physics of nuclear-, particle- and astrophysics.
+The topic and methodology characterize the qualification profile of the study program in a special way.
 Possible areas of research are based on the main research areas of the Department of Physics and the special offer of the professors.
 Topics are e.g. astro- and astroparticle physics, experimental nuclear physics, experimental particle physics, theoretical particle and high-energy physics, as well as fundamental plasma physics.
 Both experimental and theoretical topics are possible, ranging from the physical basics to physical issues in manufacturing and measurement processes.

 In the Master's thesis, the students apply the knowledge acquired during their studies.
 The Master's Thesis includes the carrying-out of experiments or simulations/calculations and the written presentation of the results on the basis of a scientific elaboration.

 In the written elaboration, the methods chosen for the project and the results obtained are described and discussed in the context of the subject area based on the current state of research.